lirantal/learning-http-security-headers-book/manuscript/Chapter-02-HTTP Security Headers.md

 X>
 X>a) The favicon is not loading because it's a bigger image than it should be.
 X>b) The favicon is not loading due to the HSTS security header.
-X>c) The favicon is not loading because the webserver is misconfigured.
+X>c) The favicon is not loading because the web server is misconfigured.
 X>
-X>The correct answer is B. The favicon is not loading because it is only served from an HTTP domain, but the HSTS security header is upgrading all requests to be an HTTPS and so it fails loading.
+X>The correct answer is B. The favicon is not loading because it is only served from an HTTP domain, but the HSTS security header is upgrading all requests to be HTTPS and so it fails to load.

 Did you look at the network tab in the browser's DevTools?
 What did you find?

 You should notice a few things happening:

-- The main request to the page `https://hsts-express-example.herokuapp.com/` replies back with a `Strict-Transport-Security` security header.
+- The main request to the page `https://hsts-express-example.herokuapp.com/` replies with a `Strict-Transport-Security` security header.
 - The request to load the image `http://hsts-express-example.herokuapp.com/harley-davidson-zGzXsJUBQfs-unsplash.jpg` gets an internal browser redirect to its HTTPS version because the HSTS version does just that - it upgrades all requests to their HTTPS counterpart to load them securely.
 - The favicon from `http://http.rip/favicon.ico` is blocked from being loaded.